Blue White Simple Financial Tips Blog Banner 16 3

 It can paddle more effectively because of its big, webbed feet.
 Additionally, a large portion of its diet consists of fish and aquatic vegetation.

-Its highly stocky neck and short hair further detract from the animal’s fox-like appearance.
+Its highly stocky neck and short hair further detract from the animals like foxes appearance.
 The legs, large bushy tail, and thin pointed nose certainly do.

 16. Domestic Dog